CHSang/drawing-screen/README.md

 # drawing-screen-webrtc

-#### Languages used in this projects: ReactJS, style component, socket io, canvas
+#### Languages used in this projects: NodeJS, WebRTC, Socket,Io, Express, Reat JS

 #### The demo will be run on localhost port 3000
 Build root app dependencies